xxfoundation/elixxir-server/README.md

   username: "cmix"
   password: ""

-# Information to communicate with the Gateway.
+# Information to communicate with this Node's Gateway.
 gateway:
   paths:
     # Path to the self-signed TLS certificate for Gateway.
 Expects PEM format.